Loading Events

 Washington, DC 20002

 Join us for an intimate exploration of personal narratives from past and contemporary activists who have shaped civil rights history.
-We’ll hear from three justice activists, shaped by just these factors, who have turned their insights into books that inspire action and shape policy.
+We’ll hear from three justice activists, shaped by their personal experiences, who have turned their insights into books that inspire action and shape policy.

 This event highlights how the personal lives of these leaders have profoundly influenced their commitment to justice.